woodssss/Unpaired_SR_demo_code/README.md

 # Unpaired_SR_Fluid_Dynamics
 This project provides codes for the paper [DIFFUSION-BASED MODELS FOR UNPAIRED SUPER-RESOLTUON IN FLUID DYNAMICS].
-Currently, we are publishing sample code for solving the Navier–Stokes equations.
+Currently, we are publishing sample code for the Navier–Stokes equations.
 The full code will be released once the paper is officially published.

 # Usage of code
 This section outlines the standard procedure for utilizing the code, with a focus on the implementation of the 2D Navier-stokes snapshot data.
 The Jupyter notebook step by step demonstration is in the 'Demo.ipynb'.